mikebrsv/brastlewarkbook/README.md

 ### Homepage: Load More

-By default on the first load the application outputs 16 entries from the database.
+By default on the first load the application outputs 16 entries from the database *(.json file in this case)*.
 Press "Load More" to load 16 more.

 ### Profile Page